This post may contain affiliate links. Please see disclosure form more information.

 How to Make Strawberry Jello Salad

-- Use a long casserole dish to help the Jello set faster.
+Use a long casserole dish to help the Jello set faster.
 If you’re using a large bowl, it takes longer to set.
+I usually mix everything in the casserole dish, but you can use a bowl and pour the mixture into a separate dish to serve.

 Ingredients

-- 1 6-ounce package Strawberry Jello not sugar free
+- 1 6-ounce package Strawberry Jello gelatin not sugar free

 Instructions